 You will possibly notice a rise in your heart rate.

 You should also start to notice better nails, hair and skin.

-Once you have fully weight restored the level of intake (food) you need every day to maintain this healthy weight is likely to be significantly higher than healthy adults of your age and build and this higher energy need could continue for a significant amount of time.
+Once you have fully weight restored, the level of intake (food) you need every day to maintain this healthy weight is likely to be significantly higher than healthy adults of your age and build and this higher energy need could continue for a significant amount of time.

-In conclusion, the amount of food needed now to restore weight and once weight restored is likely to be much more than you think and the body will respond to the energy levels it is given.
+In conclusion, the amount of food needed now to restore weight and once weight restored is likely to be much more than you think and your body will respond to the energy levels it is given.